lawderp/100-days-of-code/r1-log.md

 ### Day 39
 [Downshift] - started advanced downshift work.
 Tested limits of JSON, and also had to clean up data.

+### Day 40
+[Downshift] - figured out duplicate issue: was using wrong field for the "key".
+Then tested limits of JSON (great for 2000 items, didn't test more) and styled the UI.